 Here are some other things you may not know about that can give you a boost right now:

 - Stress can interfere with sperm production.
 Get plenty of sleep and try some relaxation techniques like massage or acupressure to help relieve stress.

 - Studies have shown that men who eat soy foods may have a lower sperm concentration than men who don’t eat soy foods.
 Avoid soy!

 - Another study published in Fertility and Sterility showed that your mobile phone may also affect your fertility.
 They found that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.

-- Tight fitting underwear or environments where overheating can occur — like a hot spa — can also impact on sperm production.
+- Tight fitting underwear or environments where overheating can occur, for example, a hot spa, can also impact on sperm production.

-- While not necessary to guarantee conception, the female orgasm can certainly improve the chances of a fertilized ovum implanting successfully.
+- While not necessary to guarantee conception, the female orgasm can certainly improve the chances of a fertilised ovum implanting successfully.
 This article talks you through the how and why.
-Maintaining intimacy and connection while planning to conceive is important.
+Maintaining intimacy and connection while planning to conceive and during pregnancy is very important.